grahamwwilson/SmallSamples/README.md

 # SmallSamples
 Explore small sample corrections for common statistics

-# SampleMean and StandardDeviation
+# SampleMean, SampleStandardDeviation and SampleVariance
-Make small sample corrections to the uncertainty on the sample mean and the estimate of the standard deviation accounting for the remaining bias in the usual standard deviation estimate based on the unbiased variance estimate
+Make small sample corrections to the uncertainty on the sample mean and the estimate of the standard deviation accounting for the remaining bias in the usual standard deviation estimate based on the unbiased variance estimate from the sample